loum/nparcel/doc/source/failover.rst

 Failover
 ========

-The current Toll Parcel Portal database arrangement is active/passive in nature and requires manual intervention to failover.
+The current Toll Outlet Portal database arrangement is active/passive in nature and requires manual intervention to failover.
 As such, two separate configuration files are required: